eurodatacube/eodash/app/public/data/storytelling-md/Nightlights.md

     </figcaption>
 </figure>

-[Acceess the notebook](https://hub.eox.at/services/eoxhub-gateway/eurodatacube/notebook-view/notebooks/contributions/NightLights/Night_Lights_Blending.ipynb) to analyze trends, and uncover patterns of human activity on a location of your choice.
+[Access the notebook](https://hub.eox.at/services/eoxhub-gateway/eurodatacube/notebook-view/notebooks/contributions/NightLights/Night_Lights_Blending.ipynb) to analyze trends, and uncover patterns of human activity on a location of your choice.

 ### Explore Nighttime Light Data on different dashboards and portals